sirulli/yoimages/README.md

 #YoImages

 Better image handling capabilities for Wordpress.
+All you need to handle your images in Wordpress in one plugin.
+No more images cropped wrong, you can choose now what to display and even replace the entire image for a specific crop size if the orginal image doesn't fit.
+Crop at a lower quality to speed up page loading.

 YoImages adds functional enhancements to the Wordpress admin interface:
 - image cropping tools